welldone-cloud/aws-lint-iam-policies/README.md

 # aws-lint-iam-policies

 Runs IAM policy linting and security checks against either a single AWS account or a set of member accounts of an AWS Organization.
-Dumps all supported identity-based and resource-based policies to a local directory and reports on those that violate security best practices or contain errors.
+Dumps all supported identity-based and resource-based policies to a local directory and reports on those that may violate security best practices or contain errors.
 See the accompanying blog post
 [here](https://medium.com/@michael.kirchner/linting-aws-iam-policies-e76b95859c93).

-The script makes use of two mechanisms:
+The script makes use of three mechanisms:

 1. AWS IAM Access Analyzer policy validation, which is mostly known for showing recommendations when manually editing IAM policies on the AWS Console UI.
 The checks are created and maintained by AWS and are described closer [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-reference-policy-checks.html).
 ![](./doc/access_analyzer_console.png)

 2. AWS IAM Access Analyzer checks for public access, which test whether resource-based policies grant unrestricted public access (e.g., to S3 buckets, SQS queues, etc.).
-They are described closer [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-custom-policy-checks.html).
+This is closer described [here](https://docs.aws.amazon.com/access-analyzer/latest/APIReference/API_CheckNoPublicAccess.html).

+3. Custom policy checks that report on trust relationships to other AWS accounts and to identity providers.
+Please note that these are only basic checks.
+They neither make use of automated reasoning nor evaluate the meaning of policy conditions.